 ‘The majority of colours in the collection are from plants sourced within 15 miles of where I live in Dalston.
 Local, seasonal colour is not based on the accelerated pace demanded by the fashion industry but brought back to a natural seasonal cycle.’Thalia Warren (via Pop)

-Rather than fighting against the seasonal system the fashion industry uses, Thalia’s collection playfully nods toward it, but reinforces that seasons are very much a natural phenomenon.
+Rather than fighting against the seasonal system the fashion industry uses, Thalia’s collection playfully nods toward it.
+But reinforces that seasons are natural.

-Thalia doesn’t seem to have much online presence for now, save for UAL’s Showtime.
-A little digging located this interview with Pop but very little else.
-Nevertheless, it goes to show that sometimes, the simplest of ideas are often the most effective within design practice.
+Sometimes, the simplest of ideas are often the most effective within design.
 It’s something I’d do well to remember, given how complex my project ideas can become.